-Finally, a focus will be proposed on the role of the international judge in the settlement of international disputes.
-The particularly rich activity of the International Court of Justice over the last ten years will be examined.
+Finally, the course will investigate the function of international justice in the resolution of international disputes.
+The role of international courts, such as the International Court of Justice, will be scrutinized.

 Prerequisites

 A keen interest in current and global affairs.